 Set the collider shape to match the entity.
 To do this, in the Property grid, expand the Rigidbody component to view its properties.

-Next to Collider Shapes, click the green plus icon and select the shape you want.
+Next to Collider Shapes, click (Add a new item to the list) and select the shape you want.

 You can adjust the rigid body properties in the property grid.